 Choose what the student/s will choose between.
 Offer a maximum of three possible choices.
 It is important that you provide choices equitable and task suitable.

-- you must be happy for students to choose any of the choices on offer
+You must be happy for students to choose any of the choices on offer.

 By offering only choices that the teacher is happy with, the teacher remains in control of the class, but the students get a level of autonomy over the lesson.
 The student then feels they have control over their own choices, therefore reducing the need to act out to gain this control.

 - The objective of a lesson is for the students to write a three paragraph chapter.
 Allow students to choose where they do it: sitting at their desk, sitting on the floor, in the corridor outside the class.